xpack/xpack-build-box/README.md

-The `xbb_activate` function is used to extend the `PATH` and the `LD_LIBRARY_PATH` with folders in the XBB folders, in front of existing folders, so that the XBB executables are used instead of system ones.
+The `xbb_activate` function is used to extend the `PATH` and the `LD_LIBRARY_PATH` with folders in the XBB folders, in front of existing folders, so that the XBB executables are preferred over the system ones.

-The `xbb_activate_dev` function is used to further extend the environment with other definitions, like `PKG_CONFIG_PATH`, the path where `pkgconfig` searches for resources, if it is necessary to search for the XBB folders.
+The `xbb_activate_this` function is used to further extend the environment with other definitions, like `PKG_CONFIG_PATH`, the path where `pkg-config` searches for resources, if it is necessary to search for the XBB folders.
+There are also custom variables that can be used as CPPFLAGS and LDFLAGS, that add the XBB folders to the include paths and the library path.

 ## The `pkg-config-verbose` script

-While running the configuration step, it is sometimes useful to trace how `pkgconfig` identifies resources to be used during the build.
+While running the configuration step, it is sometimes useful to trace how `pkg-config` identifies resources to be used during the build.

-The standard `pkgconfig` does not have an option to increase verbosity.
+The standard `pkg-config` does not have an option to increase verbosity.

-The solution is to use a separate script that displays the received command and the response on the stderr stream.
+The workaround is to use a separate script that displays the received command and the response on the stderr stream.

-This script is not specific to XBB, it can be used with any build.
+This script is not specific to XBB, and can be used with any build.

 For this, copy the file into `.../xbb/bin` or any other folder present in the PATH and pass the script name via the environment.